 When it rains, the rainwater seeping through the ground drips more than usual.
-Although the flow of water dripping into the cave is proportional to the amount of rainfall at the time, there may be a time lag before the rainwater begins to fall from the cave ceiling, reflecting the time taken to seeping through the ground from the surface.
+Although the amount of water dripping into the cave is proportional to the amount of rainfall, there may be a time lag before the rainwater begins to fall from the cave ceiling, depend on the time taken to seep through the surface of the ground.

 So you may find heavy dripping in the cave even when it has stopped raining outside.
-When dripping especially severely, you may rent/burrow an umbrella and raincoat from the office.
+When dripping especially severely, you may rent/borrow an umbrella and raincoat from the office.

 Increased Water Levels

 Certain areas are prone to be affected early in the tour route, and here we first erect scaffolding as soon as flooding occurs.
-Should flooding be so severe that scaffolding cannot be erected, we put your safety first and close Ryusendo Cave if the water increases to a dangerous level.
+We put your safety first and close Ryusendo Cave if the water increases to a dangerous level.

 However, the Shindo Science Museum will stay open.

-Ryusendo Cave is busiest and most crowded time for Ryusendo Cave is during the Golden Week (early May) and the Bon festival (mid August) periods.
+The busiest and most crowded time for Ryusendo Cave is during the Golden Week (early May) and the Bon festival (mid August) .

 During these busy periods, in a single day as many as 6,000 people – or more than 1,000 people per hour – may enter the cave.

-Normally, the entrance and the exit share the same location, and also the paths in and out of the cave overlap at some points.
-However, this usuall route arrangement changes in the busy peiords to avoid congestion in the cave.
+Normally, the entrance and the exit share the same location, and the paths going in and coming out of the cave overlap at some points.
+However, this usual route arrangement changes in the busy peiords to avoid congestion in the cave.

-The tour route becomes all one-way,and the exit is through a exit tunnel near the turning point inside the cave.
-However, should congestion remain severe despite these measures,we may guide you to first visit the Shindo Science Museum (covered by the same ticket).
+The tour route becomes all one-way,and the exit is through a exit tunnel after climbing about 60 stairs from the Third Underground Lake.
+However, congestion might remain severe despite these measures, and we may guide you to first visit the Shindo Science Museum (covered by the same ticket).